sdemey00/miniRT/README.md

 **miniRT** is a minimal ray tracer written in **C** as part of the graphics curriculum at **42 School**.
 The objective of the project is to implement the fundamental concepts of ray tracing while working within the constraints of low-level graphics programming.

 The program renders simple 3D scenes described in a `.rt` file using ray–object intersection algorithms and basic lighting models.
-The implementation focuses on clarity, mathematical correctness, and modular design.

 During the development of this project, we explored several core topics in computer graphics, including: